PRIMA OUTDOOR – SLEEPING BAGS FROM GENUINE CZECH PRODUCER

-Within preparation for the first Czech travel to South Pole I took part (as member of ARCTICA) in series of expeditions in Asian mountains or arctic areas.
-Some of them had its own plan and goal (e.g. crossing of Greenland), others were just testing actions of our ability to overcome obstacles and cope with stay in extreme conditions.
-These actions were also test of resistance and convenience of our equipment and outfit.
-Last tim, it was our stay (in March) in Spitzbergen.
+In terms of the preparation for the first Czech travel to the South Pole I took part (as member of ARCTICA) in series of expeditions in Asian mountains or arctic areas.
+Some of them had its own plan and goal (e.g. crossing of Greenland), others were just actions testing our ability to surpass obstacles and cope with longterm staying in extreme conditions.
+These actions were also test ing the resistance and suitability of our equipment and outfit.
+Last time, it was our stay (in March) in Spitzbergen.
 This archipelago was chosen purposely because temperatures are around 20 to 35 degrees below zero in March; but several times we experienced extreme 40 °C below zero.
-This cold is raised by immense humidity.
+This cold is amplified by immense humidity.

-During this action, we should choose and try appropriate sleeping bag suitable for other hard arctic actions (including prepared travel to South Pole) – it was the most important mission.
-The question was if we should use time-tested feather sleeping bags or sleeping bags made of synthetic fiber… and which type of fiber available we should use.
+Our task was to choose and try appropriate sleeping bag suitable for other hard arctic actions (including prepared travel to South Pole) – it was the most important mission.
+The question was if we should use time-tested feather sleeping bags or sleeping bags made of synthetic fiber… and which type of available fiber we should use.
 This problem was solved when people from PRIMA OUTDOOR, s.r.o. called me if I feel like trying their new sleeping bags during one of my expedition.
-I admit that I was quite apprehensive because the “extreme temperatures” – when I used sleeping bag made of microfibers – I experienced during spring trip do Sicily.
+I admit that I was quite apprehensive because the only “extreme temperatures” (using sleeping bag made of microfibers) I experienced during my spring trip do Sicily.
 However, if we want to solve our problem, it was necessary to risk and hope that insulating qualities will be sufficient.

-Considering that in this time PRIMA produces sleeping bags made of two quality insulators: Thermolite Extreme and Polarguard 3D; we decided two of us would sleep in Polarguard 3D type, two of us in Thermolite Extreme and two of us will stay in feather for better comparison.
+Considering that in this time PRIMA produces sleeping bags made of two quality insulators: Thermolite Extreme and Polarguard 3D, we decided that two of us would sleep in Polarguard 3D type, two of us in Thermolite Extreme and two of us will stay in feather type for better comparison.

 As I wrote, temperatures ranged from 20 to 35 degrees below zero, sometimes they were about 40 degrees below zero.
 Humidity was about 90 %.
-This extreme climate with approximately zero chance to dry our sleeping bags caused that after several days feather sleeping bags changed into two layers of nylon (one of them Dry-loft) filled with feather frozen debris in corners.
+In this extreme climate there was approximately zero chance to dry our sleeping bags and after several days feather sleeping bags changed into two layers of nylon (one of them Dry-loft) filled with feather frozen debris in corners.
 Instead of warming it just rattled.
 For owners of these sleeping bags the moment when they should go to this icy pouches became the worst one of the day.
 Nature demonstrated to us very quickly which material is appropriate and which is not – both synthetic fibers warmed without changes during the whole expedition.
 Immense humidity had no influence on its insulating ability – however we had to pull them apart several times because the outer material was agglutinate together due to frost.

 The question is which material (Polarguard 3D or Thermolite Extreme) keeps its marvelous qualities in these extreme conditions for longer period.
 We will probably solve this problem after our summer “trip” to Greenland when the same sleeping bags will be tested during two months in the similar conditions as we experienced in Spitzbergen.
 That is to say there is no difference in lifetime yet.